murchandamus/bips/bip-update-process.md

 wider community time.
 Asking the Bitcoin community first whether an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the internet does not always do the trick).
-Describing it publicly also ensures that the idea is of interest to more people beside the champion.
+Describing an idea publicly also ensures that it is of interest to more people beside the champion.
 If the champion is encouraged by interested responses, they may work on drafting a BIP for the idea.
 Once the draft has matured to a presentable state, the champion should post the draft to the [Bitcoin development mailing list](https://groups.google.com/g/bitcoindev) and open a pull request to the BIPs repository.